Safuwan Baharudin: Senior

 Safuwan made his international debut for Singapore at the age of 19 in a King's Cup match against Thailand on 17 January 2010.

 Safuwan contributed to Singapore's then-record fourth ASEAN Football Championship win in 2012.
 He found himself increasingly paired with Baihakki Khaizan as regular centre-back Daniel Bennett was gradually phased out of the national team set-up.

 On 31 August 2017, Safuwan scored from the penalty spot to help Singapore snatch a draw against Hong Kong.

-He scored his first international hat-trick on 21 November 2018, helping Singapore to a 6-1 demolition of Timor-Leste in the 2018 AFF Championship.
+Safuwan scored his first international hat-trick on 21 November 2018, helping Singapore to a 6-1 demolition of Timor-Leste in the 2018 AFF Championship.

 Safuwan made his 100 caps for the national team on 14 December 2021 against Timor-Leste in the 2020 AFF Championship.

+On 16 November 2023, Safuwan returned to the Singapore squad since June 2022 during the 2026 FIFA World Cup qualifications match against South Korea.

 Singapore Selection

 Apart from national team commitments, Safuwan was also part of the Singapore Selection XI squad on several occasions.
 The selected squad are made up of current Singapore international footballers, as well as players currently participating in the S.League.
-Safuwan has appeared in all four matches that the Singapore Selection XI has played thus far, such as in the Peter Lim Charity Cup match against 2013–14 La Liga champions Atlético Madrid, a pre-season friendly match against Juventus, as well as in the 2015 Barclays Asia Trophy held in Singapore at the National Stadium.
+Safuwan has appeared in all four matches that the Singapore Selection XI has played thus far, such as in the Peter Lim Charity Cup match against 2013–14 La Liga champions Atlético Madrid, a pre-season friendly match against Juventus, as well as in the 2015 Barclays Asia Trophy against Arsenal and Stoke City held in Singapore at the National Stadium.